The media wing of Primary & Secondary. Videos, articles, pictures – all propaganda.

 Chad Halvorson was sworn in as a Police Officer in 1994.
 A patrol officer at heart, he has worked many years in a rural environment as a Deputy Sheriff and a Police Officer.
 Along with his patrol duties, he also previously spent several years as a point man on the entry team of a SO tactical team with less lethal duties as a secondary assignment.
 Chad has worked assignments as an arson investigator and in narcotics investigation, and is currently a certified law enforcement instructor in his state.
 He is certified through them as a firearms instructor as well as an active shooter instructor and in Tactical Response (An academy-level module for patrol officers.).
 He has experience in instructing areas such as concealed weapons training for citizens, patrol carbine deployment, Active Shooter Event responses and tactics, tactical team tactics, and Use of Force judgment and Scenarios as an Adjunct Instructor at regional law enforcement officer academies.
 Chad currently has been focused on assisting area LE agencies integrate Active Shooter Event responses with area Fire and EMS responders.
 Chad has been published in SWAT and continues to ensure his own training stays current with modern TTP's and mindsets.

-Over 7 years in Law Enforcement.
-Matt Has a background in firearms and firearms training, and has been trying to learn from those with more knowledge and experience than he.
-This has involved recognizing that he needs to attend outside training and has led him to take training with Vickers Tactical, DARC, LMS Defense and others.
+Law Enforcement since 2009.
+Matt has a background in firearms and tactics training, and has been trying to learn from those with more knowledge and experience than him.
+This has involved recognizing that he needed to attend outside training.
+This led him to take training with Vickers Tactical, DARC, LMS Defense and others.

 Retired Senior Noncommissioned Officer of Infantry with 20 years of active service in the United States Army.